 Photo by Michael Barera

 DURANT MAIN STREET

 Located in the historic heart of downtown, Durant Main Street is the place to shop, eat, and live.
 This nine-block district has something for everyone, including unique boutiques and retail shops, art galleries, salons and spas, delicious restaurants, entertaining bars, a fascinating museum, loft apartments, and bustling business offices.

-Seasonal attractions in downtown include the Magnolia Farmer’s Market during spring, summer and fall months, Outdoor Movie Nights on the Square, the Downtown Beach, First Friday, Trick-or-Treat on Main Street, downtown in December holiday festivities, Shop Small Saturday, and many others.
+Seasonal attractions downtown include the Magnolia Farmer’s Market during spring, summer, and fall months, Outdoor Movie Nights on the Square, the Downtown Beach, First Friday, Trick-or-Treat on Main Street, downtown in December holiday festivities, Shop Small Saturday, and many others.

 Western Heritage is alive and well in Durant, Oklahoma.
 The Durant Riding Club hosts their Family Fun Playday Series monthly from March to September and has the ProRodeo each May which is has been a staple UPRS sanctioned rodeo for over 75 years.

-Don’t forget to come check out the Indian Rodeo, normally hosted in August.
-And, last but not least the SOSU Rodeo team host a yearly intercollegiate rodeo.
+Don’t forget to come to check out the Indian Rodeo, normally hosted in August.
+And, last but not least the SOSU Rodeo team hosts a yearly intercollegiate rodeo.
 With all this rodeo you are guaranteed to have a stampede of a time in Durant!